Video Archives

 Erick, OK Hail Core: On May 30th 2006, we decided to let a HP supercell run us over and sample the core from the shelter of a car wash.

-Quinter, KS Wedge Tornado: On May 23rd, 2008, I saw the largest and strongest (rated EF-4) tornado I've seen, south of Quinter, Kansas.
+Quinter, KS Wedge Tornado: On May 23rd, 2008, I saw the largest and strongest (rated EF-4) tornado I'd seen to that point, south of Quinter, Kansas.
 This tornado was a monster, at times nearly a mile wide.

 Glen Elder Multi-Vortex Tornado: On May 29th, 2008, we intercepted a multi-vortex tornado between Tipton, KS and Glen Elder, KS.
 The mesocylone produced tornado after tornado as it charged towards us.
 The most exciting 15 minutes of chasing I've been through.